 Figure 5.
-The evolution of an initial square of liquid (- - -) computed using SPH and a combination of level set and finite difference methods (- - -, Colagrossi (2004)).
+The evolution of an initial square of liquid (- - - -) computed using SPH and a combination of level set and finite difference methods (- · -, Colagrossi (2004)).
 (This figure is in colour only in the electronic version)

 An alternative approach to accuracy is taken by Vila and Lanson and their colleagues (Ben Moussa et al 1999) who extend the idea of Johnson and Beissel (1996) to use normalized kernels, but do so within the framework of an estimate of error bounds.
 This approach is more mathematical than the applied mathematical approach described in this review.
 As a result, these authors can get rigorous bounds on errors but with coefficients which cannot be determined accurately.
-Kahan (1980), in a witty discussion of the problems of estimating them accurately, in the following terms:
+Kahan (1980), in a witty discussion of the problems of estimating errors, comments on the pessimistic nature of error bounds and the options for estimating them accurately, in the following terms: